Is Probate Required if There is a Will?

-Even if the deceased person owned an asset in their sole name, Probate may not be needed if it is worth very little.
+Even if the deceased person owned an asset in their sole name, Probate may not be needed if it has a low value.
 That’s because most banks and financial institutions will release funds if the deceased held or owned less than £5,000.
 However, each bank has its own minimum Probate threshold and it’s worth checking the position with them.
+For more information, see Bank Limits for Probate.

 If the deceased's assets all fall under the Probate threshold, this is called having a small Estate and it's likely that Probate won't be needed.
 It’s hard to put an exact figure on what constitutes a small Estate, as every bank and financial institution has their own limit.
 But generally if the total value of the Estate is less than £15,000 then usually Probate will not be required.

 But if the deceased owned assets worth more than the threshold, you’ll need to go through the Probate process.
-So if the person who died owned a property in his/her sole name, you can be certain that Probate will be needed.
+So, for example, if the person who died owned a property in his/her sole name, you can be certain that Probate will be needed.

 If There is a Valid Will

-It doesn’t matter if there’s a legally valid Will.
-This has no impact on whether or not Probate is required.
-Probate is not exclusively for Estates where the person died Intestate (meaning without a Will).
-Instead, Probate is required for all Estates where assets are above a certain value, and are not being automatically transferred to a surviving joint owner.
+Whether or not there's a legally valid Will has no bearing on whether Probate is required.
+Probate is not required exclusively on Estates where the person died Intestate (meaning without a Will).
+In fact, Probate is required on a lot of Estates where there is a Will.

-However, you do need find out if there’s a Will, as this will influence certain things.
-For example, if there’s a Will it will name Executors.
-These people must apply for a Grant of Probate, if necessary.
-The Estate will eventually be distributed to the beneficiaries named in the Will.
+However, you do need find out if there's a Will, as this will influence certain things.
+For example, if there's a Will it will name Executors.
+These are the people who can apply for a Grant of Probate, and they will be responsible for distributing the Estate to the Beneficiaries named in the Will.
+If they choose not to take the appointment as Executor, then there is a priority order of who can apply instead.
+If you're not sure who is entitled to apply, contact our Probate Advisors for free initial advice.

 If your loved one has passed away and you’re struggling to understand whether or not Probate is needed, our award winning Probate team can help you.